aloula/get_game_names/README.md

 ### Simple Go script to extract game names from XML gamelist files

-#### It can be used with retro consoles based on EmulationStation as Recalbox and RetroPie.
+#### It can be used with retro consoles based on EmulationStation as RetroPie.
 It reads the gamelist.xml files recursively, extract the game names and save it to a gamelist.txt file

 #### Instructions:

 1. The pre-compiled packages for RPI, Linux and Windows (not tested) can be found at `builds`

-2. Usage: `getgamenames <path to roms file>`
+2. Usage: `getgamenames <path to gamelists files>`

 3. Example:

 ```
-pi@retropie:~/RetroPie $ ./getgamenames roms/
+pi@retropie:~ $ ./getgamenames .emulationstation/gamelists/

  _____       _                _____              _
 | __  | ___ | |_  ___  ___   |   __| ___  _____ |_| ___  ___